jbff/fluxer/README.md

 # fluxer

 A Python script that assists with playing **Fluxis**, a word puzzle game from [The Atlantic Games](https://www.theatlantic.com/games/).
+The word list used was obtained from [dolph/dictionary] at https://raw.githubusercontent.com/dolph/dictionary/refs/heads/master/popular.txt

 ## About Fluxis